 An auto accident seems to always come at the wrong time.
 Add an injury to an already bad situation and your problems will be compounded.
 If you have been seriously injured in an auto accident through another's negligence, it is vital that you speak with a personal injury attorney who can help you figure out your best options regarding holding the responsible party accountable.

 The auto accident attorneys at The Law Office of Samuel E. Sprowles have an intimate knowledge of state laws regarding personal liability.
-This allows Samuel Sprowles and staff to take advantage of a developed legal knowledge in order to produce the strongest possible case for your auto accident claim.
+This allows Samuel Sprowles and staff to take advantage of a strong legal knowledge in order to develop the strongest possible case for your auto accident claim.

 In addition to their El Paso office location, where they serve people throughout West Texas, the firm also proudly represents individuals and families in and around Southern New Mexico.
 This makes Samuel E. Sprowles a convenient option for New Mexico residents who are looking for the strongest possible representation for their auto accident claims.